 Quick ratio = (Current assets – Inventory) / Current liabilities

 The quick ratio doesn’t consider inventory as current assets as it assumes that selling inventory will take some time and hence cannot meet the current liabilities.
 A company with a quick ratio greater than one means that it can meet its short-term debts and hence quick ratio greater than 1 should be preferred.

 Efficiency ratios are used to study a company’s efficiency to employ resources invested in its fixed and capital assets.
 Here are three of the most important financial ratios for investors to check the company’s efficiency:

 15. Asset Turnover Ratio

 It tells how good a company is at using its assets to generate revenue.
 Asset turnover ratio can be calculated as:

-Higher the asset turnover ratio, better it’s for the company as it means that the company is generating more revenue per rupee spent.
+The higher the asset turnover ratio, the better it’s for the company as it means that the company is generating more revenue per rupee spent.